 From healthcare to transport, digital currencies to elections, trust has become a commodity that has changed almost every aspect of how we live our lives and do business.
 How this happened and how trust is now built, lost and managed in the digital age has profound implications.
 In entertaining, engaging speeches Rachel simplifies the complex ideas underlying these shifts to reveal what it means for reputations, relationships and regulation.

 Rachel lectures at Oxford’s Saïd Business School on the Collaborative Economy course she designed.
-She is a former director at the President Clinton Foundation, a popular TED speaker, and as well as two international best-sellers she has written for publications from WIRED to Harvard Business Review, The Guardian to The New York Times.
+She is a former director at the President Clinton Foundation, a popular TED speaker, and as well as two international bestsellers she has written for publications from WIRED to Harvard Business Review, The Guardian to The New York Times.
 As a leading voice on trust, Rachel has been featured in BBC’s Newsnight, the Financial Times and The Economist.

 © Copyright 2019 JLA.
 All rights reserved.